 Sit back and relax at the Flamingo Point Café for morning coffee, lunch or afternoon tea with wonderful views over River Windrush and its resident group of flamingos.

 Venture into the Jurassic Journey and immerse yourself in the prehistoric landscape.
 Be on the lookout for hidden dinosaurs lurking the bushes before heading to the Dino-Dig to uncover some buried fossils.

 Marshmouth Nature Reserve

 The area of over 2 acres is a tranquil setting for observing local wildlife.
-There have been sightings of 50 different bird species, rabbits, foxes, mice deer as well as grass snakes and many species of insect.
-The area is maturing, planting has been incorporated along with feeding stations to help attract a wider variety of indigenous wildlife.
+There have been sightings of 50 different bird species, rabbits, foxes, deer, grass snakes and many species of insect.
+The area is maturing and planting has been incorporated along with feeding stations to help attract a wider variety of indigenous wildlife.
 The hides along the way help to provide viewing point spot maybe spot Kingfishers, squirrels and perhaps even an otter.
 This is also home to the new Jurassic Journey attraction, so you might spot a dinosaur or two!